synw/django-chartflo/README.md

 Django Chartflo
 ===============

-Charts for the lazy ones in Django
+Charts for the lazy ones in Django: just make your query, pack the data and include a template.
+There is no particular concept to understand nor complicated code to do.

 Install
 --------------

 Clone and add `'chartflo',` to INSTALLED_APPS

 Usage
 --------------